 The role of academic scholars

-Holders of Academic Scholarships are required to carry out duties in support of the life of the College and the Foundation as a whole, such as assisting at Open Events and mentoring younger pupils.
+Holders of Academic Scholarships are required to carry out duties in support of the life of the Sixth Form and the Foundation as a whole, such as assisting at Open Events and mentoring younger pupils.